cyverse-gis/eemt/docs/installation.md

-## Installation

-Installation of the software environment for calculating the models can be done locally, using the `conda` or `mamba` package managers, or with Docker, or by using a `makefile`
+Installation of the required GIS software environment for calculating the models can be done locally, using `conda` or `mamba` package managers, or with Docker, or by using a `makefile`

 ## Docker